numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 than real infix notation, and in particular still suffers from an extreme overabundance of parentheses.
 See `Why should matrix multiplication be infix?`_ above.

-**Add lots of new operators / add a new generic syntax for defining infix operators:** In addition to being generally un-Pythonic and repeatedly rejected by BDFL fiat, this would be using a sledgehammer to smash a fly.
-There is a consensus in the scientific python community that matrix multiplication really is the only missing infix operator that matters enough to bother about.
-(In retrospect, we all think PEP 225 was a bad idea too.)

 **Use a 'with' block to toggle the meaning of * within a single code block**: E.g., numpy could define a special context object so that